mikemaccana/pr-chart/README.md

 # Pull Request Charts

 Using AWS Cloudformation and Lamba (via Arc serverless) and Svelte.

+ - Lambdas are defined under `arc` in `package.json`
+ - Backend code in under `src/http`
+ - Frontend code in under `src/frontend`
+ - `public` dir is mapped to`static` in each lambda.
+ - Livereload is enabled during development

 ## TODO

  - Pad empty months